-So while the companies don't make much profit from each garment, they are able to profit hundreds of millions or even billions because they produce so much.
+Therefore, despite the fact that the corporations don't make much money off of each garment, they are nevertheless able to generate hundreds of millions or even billions thanks to their massive production.

-Even as some fast fashion brands start to incorporate a (small) percentage of recycled and organic materials in their collections, this production level can never be sustainable.
+Even while some fast fashion companies are beginning to use a (modest) amount of recycled and organic materials in their designs, this level of production is inherently unsustainable.

 And, because fast fashion brands produce in such large quantities, they can negotiate prices down with factories.

 But, unfortunately, these negotiations suppress wages and keep safety standards low.